geopandas/geopandas/doc/source/contributing.rst

 Each of these 7 steps is detailed below.

-1) Forking the *geopandas* repository using Git
+1) Forking the *GeoPandas* repository using Git
 ------------------------------------------------

-To the new user, working with Git is one of the more daunting aspects of contributing to *geopandas**.
+To the new user, working with Git is one of the more daunting aspects of contributing to *GeoPandas**.
 It can very quickly become overwhelming, but sticking to the guidelines below will help keep the process straightforward and mostly trouble free.
 As always, if you are having difficulties please feel free to ask for help.